 - It’s width makes it more durable and less likely to break or get bent

-- No way of preventing the valve to be pressed into the rim while attaching a bike pump
+- No way of preventing the valve from being pressed into the rim while attaching a bike pump

-- More force needed to pump up tube
+- More force needed to pump up the tube

-- Larger hole in rim needed which can reduce the strength of rim
+- A larger hole in the rim is needed which can reduce the strength of the rim

 You should avoid drilling a wider hole in rims made for Presta to fit a Schrader.
 The rims are made to specific dimensions and tested to make sure they won’t bend or break.
 Drilling a hole into a rim can drastically reduce the structural integrity of the rim.

-Can I replace a Presta or Scrader valve?
+Can I replace a Presta or Schrader valve?
 Most tubes have valves that are attached and unable to be replaced.
-If your valve is broken, leaking or otherwise not working than you should replace the entire tube.
+If your valve is broken, leaking, or otherwise not working then you should replace the entire tube.
 The one exception to this are tubeless tires which allow for the Presta valves to be replaced.
 If your tubeless tire is leaking air make sure to purchase the correct valve for your specific rim and wheel model.